DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/google-search-gdd-sre.md

 The clever part of Google Search business model is their turning of the product (i.e. the users doing the searches) into actual 'workers' for Google.
 Remember that for Google you are not the client.
 Google's primary focus and center of gravity is not you.

 [Google Adwords](https://en.wikipedia.org/wiki/AdWords) is the system that allows everybody to buy (and bid for) the placement of Ads on a particular Google search keyword.
-Adwords is by far the highest income stream for Google, with $94 Billion in revenue in 2017 [*reference needed*].
 A key problem with Ad based services that are seemingly 'free' (but generate billions for the owners of the network) is the reality that you (the user) are the product.
 You are the 'goods' that Google sells to their real customers (the companies buying the ads).

 This is why Google's business model is at odds with privacy.
 From Google's (and Facebook, Twitter, LinkedIn, etc..) point of view, the less Privacy you have the more they know about you and the more valuable an asset you become (an asset that they will sell to the highest bidder).